South Wales Railway: Relations with the Great Western Railway

 The working arrangement with the Great Western Railway continued to be a source of friction, and at the half yearly meeting of the SWR in February 1860, a letter from the auditors to the directors was read to the meeting:

-Gentlemen: We think it our duty to call your serious attention to the very unsatisfactory condition of the accounts between the South Wales and Great Western Railway companies.
-Your auditors have understood that from time to time attempts have been made to adjust the many items involving large sums in difference between the two companies, but we now conclude they have proved abortive, as… other questions have recently arisen which have so largely added to the disputed amounts as to render any division of profits in our judgment of doubtful prudence.

-We, therefore, strongly recommend that the agreement between the two companies should be cancelled, and that the South Wales Railway should be worked independently and separately.

 A motion was put to the meeting, that the "lease is injurious to both companies, and that it is desirable to put an end to it".

 The directors had no immediate means of putting an end to it, and in the following months further sources of conflict arose.
-Eventually the Board submitted a Bill in Parliament for the 1861 session to create more capital to purchase rolling stock, and to work the line itself.
-This was received favourably in Parliament, but it was evident that there was not time to get the Bill passed in that session, and it was withdrawn.
+Eventually the board submitted a bill in Parliament for the 1861 session to create more capital to purchase rolling stock, and to work the line itself.
+This was received favourably in Parliament, but it was evident that there was not time to get the bill passed in that session, and it was withdrawn.
 The GWR, sensing Parliament's view of the lease proposed instead an amalgamation of the two companies.

 This negotiation too was difficult, but agreement was reached on 15 November 1861, so that from 1 January 1862 the GWR would take a lease of the SWR until the amalgamation of the GWR and the West Midland Railway, then in process, was finalised.
 After amalgamation the SWR was to receive 10.7% rising to 10.9% of the combined receipts of the GWR, WMR and SWR.
-The amalgamation was sanctioned by Act of 21 July 1863, and it took effect on 1 August 1863.
+The amalgamation was sanctioned by an act of Parliament, the Great Western Railway (South Wales Amalgamation) Act 1863 (26 & 27 Vict. c. cxcviii) of 21 July 1863, and it took effect on 1 August 1863.